ppy/osu-wiki/news/2018-05-02-CWC-2018-registrations-open.md

 ## How do I register?

 + **[Click here to sign-up!](https://osu.ppy.sh/community/tournaments/15)**
 + Do not create teams in advance!
-Teams will be formed by the country's team captain after the registration phase has concluded.
+Teams will be formed by the country's team captain after the registration phase is concluded.
 + Hand in your registration before the **16th of May.**

-Please note - you may only participate if you are of a **osu!catch global ranking of #5000 or higher and have not violated the [osu! community rules](/wiki/Rules) in the past 12 months**.
+Please note that you may only participate if you are of a **osu!catch global ranking of #5000 or higher and have not violated the [osu! community rules](/wiki/Rules) in the past 12 months**.

 If your registration successfully passes our evaluation, you will be put on the candidate list for your country.
-Whenever a captain for your country has been assigned, the list will be sent to them.
+Whenever a captain for your country is assigned, the list will be sent to them.
 This may take a while, so please be patient.

 _Remember that any registrations past the deadline will not be considered under any circumstances - so get your registrations done early to avoid any last-minute issues._